kdwils/blog/content/posts/goodbye-ingress-nginx.md

 Then you can can annotate the gateway with `cert-manager.io/cluster-issuer: <your-issuer-name>` to automatically provision certificates for us with an issuer of choice.

-Because I use multiple dns names, I created a certificate for the wildcard domain manually
+In my case, I use multiple dns names, so I created a certificate for the wildcard domain manually as this isn't supported via annotations.
 ```yaml
 apiVersion: cert-manager.io/v1
 kind: Certificate